 The Validation Process

-Define your goals by identifying the problem you’d like to solve.
-What core features would a valuable solution possess?
+Firstly, identify what you’re validating and set your goals by identifying the problem you’d like to solve and the core features of a valuable solution?
 Generate a business model and a pricing and revenue model to help you assess.

 - Desirability: If no one wants it, why make it?